-Delivering healthy housing University of Birmingham (2018)
+Delivering Healthy Housing University of Birmingham (March 2018)

-The Collaborative HIA from Foundations, the national co-ordinating body for HIAs, sets out is its vision for the sector’s future [July 16].
+The Collaborative HIA from Foundations, the national co-ordinating body for HIAs, sets out is its vision for the sector’s future [July 2016].

 The cost-benefit to the NHS arising from preventative housing interventions’ BRE – models the potential scale of NHS cost benefits of pro-active interventions to remove specific housing risk factors in the 3 million homes of people with long-term illness and/ or disability.
 It can be purchased from BRE either as a download or in paper format.
-[May 16]
+[May 2016]

 This report from Care and Repair England Off the Radar sets out the national picture with regard to the scale of poor housing conditions amongst older people, the concentration of poor housing in the owner occupied sector and the resulting impact on the health and wellbeing of an ageing population.
-[March 16]
+[March 2016]